Studebaker Avanti: End of production

 After the closure of Studebaker's factory on December 20, 1963, Competition Press reported: "Avantis will no longer be manufactured and contrary to the report that there are thousands gathering dust in South Bend warehouses, Studebaker has only five Avantis left.
 Dealers have about 2,500, and 1,600 have been sold since its introduction."
 This contrasted with Chevrolet which produced 23,631 Corvette sports cars in 1963.
-According to the book My Father The Car written about Stu Chapman, Studebaker Corporation's Advertising & Public Relations Department head in Canada, Studebaker seriously considered re-introducing the Avanti into Studebaker showrooms in 1965/66 after production resumed in 1965 via Studebaker-Packard dealership owners Newman & Altman.
+According to the book My Father The Car written about Stu Chapman, Studebaker Corporation's Advertising & Public Relations Department head in Canada, Studebaker seriously considered reintroducing the Avanti into Studebaker showrooms in 1965/66 after production resumed in 1965 via Studebaker-Packard dealership owners Newman & Altman.

 Succession

 The Avanti name, tooling, and plant space were sold to two South Bend, Indiana, Studebaker dealers, Nate Altman and Leo Newman.
-They re-introduced a slightly modified hand-built version of the original Avanti using leftover Studebaker chassis and engines from General Motors.
+They reintroduced a slightly modified hand-built version of the original Avanti using leftover Studebaker chassis and engines from General Motors.
 There was no connection with the Studebaker brand name.